steveturbek/Designing-Interactive-SVGs-with-AI/images/presentation.md

 ## Markup Languages

-"Mark up" data in `<tags>` so both computers and people could understand it
+“Mark up” data in `<tags>` so both computers and people could understand it

 ` `